calibancode/shipperizer/README.md

 ## Features

-- Drag to arrange and auto-organize circular layout
+- Drag-and-drop, rearrange, and auto-organize in a circular layout
 - Click two characters to assign a relationship:
   - ❤️ Love
   - ♠️ Hatef*ck